open-telemetry/opentelemetry-cpp-contrib/CONTRIBUTING.md

 Ensure all tests pass

-Squash and merge your commit when approved
+The maintainers will squash and merge your commit when approved